Blosc/blogsite/posts/pytables-b2nd-slicing.rst

 According to the post, Blosc2 works better when blocks have a size which allows them to fit both compressed and uncompressed in each CPU core’s L2 cache.
 This of course depends on the data itself and the compression algorithm and parameters chosen.
 Let us choose LZ4 since it offers a reasonable speed/size trade-off, and use the program `get_blocksize.c <https://github.com/Blosc/c-blosc2/blob/main/examples/get_blocksize.c>`_ from C-Blosc2 to get the compression level which implies the desired blocksize (2MB for compression level 8 in our case).

-With the benchmark's default 10x25x50x50 chunk shape, we obtain the results shown below:
+With the benchmark's default 10x25x50x50 chunk shape, we obtain the results shown below (after playing a little with the ``BLOSC_NTHREADS`` environment variable to get the best number of parallel Blosc2 threads, 6 in our case):

 .. image:: /images/pytables-b2nd-slicing//b2nd_getslice_small.png
   :width: 75%